MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-permission-policy.md

    ![new OAuth app policy.](media/app-permissions-policy.png)

+Note: OAuth apps policies will trigger alerts only on policies that were authorized by users in the tenant.

 ## OAuth app anomaly detection policies

 In addition to OAuth app policies you can create, there are the following out-of-the-box anomaly detection policies that profile metadata of OAuth apps to identify ones that are potentially malicious: